I'm Charles Watkins

 🤔 Who am I?

-I’m a Developer Advocate at Stripe, a publishing company that builds payment APIs and economic infrastructure.
+I’m a Developer Relations Engineer at Grammarly, a tech company that builds AI-powered writing tools for the digital world.
 When I’m not blogging on dev.to, contributing to open-source examples or projects, or live streaming, I’m looking for new places to hike with my wife in not-so-sunny Seattle, WA.

 🛠 Favorite technologies, frameworks, and top programming languages: